Bt and Rootworms

 An alternative strategy for taking advantage of Bacillus thuringiensis to control rootworm is shown in the other transgenes in Fig. 6.
 The strain of Bt called PS149B1 makes a larger and a smaller protein that together are toxic to rootworm.
 In the bacteria, the coding regions for these two proteins are a part of the same stretch of DNA behind a single promoter.
 In plants each coding region needs it’s own promoter so the genetic engineers combined each with the corn ubiquitin promoter.
 This promoter turns each gene on in the same way so both proteins are made together the cell.
 Furthermore, they are made at the levels needed to kill the rootworm larvae feeding on root tissues.

 There are a wide range of gene modifications a genetic engineer can choose to employ when assembling a transgene designed to improve a crop.
 This is a critical step in the process of developing a transgenic crop and a step the genetic engineer can impose a great deal of control over.
-See the video below to open a learning activity that will solidify you understanding of this step and some of the differences between the Bt transgenes.
+See the video below or use the interactive Transgene Design learning activity to solidify your understanding of this step and some of the differences between the Bt transgenes.